 Another strategy to generate traffic is to go onto Quora and search for questions related to your webinar topic.
 You can then provide a thoughtful answer to those questions and link to your webinar at the end if people want to know more.

-While it may not make sense to optimize a landing page for SEO for a live webinar that may only be a one-time event, it’s well worth the effort to optimize your evergreen webinar landing page for search engines as it is a long-term piece of content.
+While it may not make sense to optimize a landing page for SEO for live webinars that are usually a one-time event, it’s well worth the effort to optimize your evergreen webinar landing page for search engines as it is a long-term piece of content.

 You can also embed the webinar registration page into other lead magnets like checklists and templates.
 This is a particularly excellent way to promote your webinar as these people have already acknowledged that the webinar topic is a pain point they’re working to solve.